YOUR AKO OFFLINE DIGITAL DASHBOARD

 Azure Virtual Desktop is a desktop and app virtualization service that operates on Azure.
 It offers the ability to deliver a Windows experience, present individual apps, optimize Microsoft 365 Apps for enterprise, run custom apps, deliver SaaS, replace existing Remote Desktop Services (RDS) like Citrix, and manage desktops and apps across different Windows operating systems.

 • Limited CAC Certificate Use: The Army does not install ActivClient and the HID Credential Management Extension on the Army Azure Virtual Desktop.
 Users report that S/MIME is not available when using the browser option.
+We recommend that all users on AVD and those on GFE transition to sensitivity labels.

 • No Local Access: The Army prioritized safety, network security, and user privacy by cutting access to shared drives, printers, and intranets.
 This reduction helps maintain the fidelity of the system.